-Table 2-4-14: Minimum Landscape Area in the MX-FB Sub-zones

-Sub-zone MX-FB-ID MX-FB-FX MX-FB-AC MX-FB-UD

-Percent (%) of the

-net lot area of each 15% 10% 59 %
+Table 2-4-14: Minimum Landscape Area in the MX-FB Sub-zones Sub-zone MX-FB-ID MX-FB-FX MX-FB-AC MX-FB-UD MX-FB-UD Percent (%) of the net lot area of each development 15% 10% 5 %

-development

-- 2. Street trees shall be provided pursuant to Subsection 14-16-5-6(D)(1) along all street frontages regardless of the street classification. - 3.
+- Street trees shall be provided pursuant to Subsection 14-16-5-6(D)(1) along all street frontages regardless of the street classification. - 3.
 If areas are required to be landscaped by 2 or more provisions of this IDO, landscaping provided that meets the greater requirement shall count toward fulfilling the overlapping requirements.